Something He Could See Himself In

 The empty spot on the bottom of Tattoo Tommy’s back was the only tattooless spot on his body, minus his face and head.
 It lived right below a tattoo of Mary that looked like one of those statues people put out in their gardens.
-Soon after he’d discovered it, a great sadness came over him, and he couldn’t feel happy unless he thought about what new tattoo he’d get on the empty spot.
-It had to be great or at least as good as the tattoos he already had.
-Besides the Virgin Mary on his back, he had one on his chest of Jesus nailed to a crucifix with blood dripping down.
-His arms were covered with faces of Jesus, crowns of thorns, and chalices; his legs with crosses, angels, and Jesus fishes.
+On his chest, he had Jesus nailed to a crucifix with blood dripping down.
+His arms were covered with faces of Jesus, crowns of thorns, and chalices.
+His legs with crosses, angels, and Jesus fishes.
 He thought of his body as a song of praise to the Lord.

 “Tommy, I got to bring the kids to school now,” his wife, Joan, called to him as he was staring at the spot in his bedroom mirror.

 “Okay, angel,” he said, “I’ll be right down.”
 Even in a rush, he was like a slow-moving machine with his strong sturdy body that had once survived a car falling on top of it.

 He got to the bottom of the stairs to find his children, Michael, and Sarah, standing beside their mother in their maroon-and-gray plaid uniforms.